dess-mannheim/LLM4ESS-HWS25/grading_rubric.md

 - **Motivation**: What question(s) do you seek to answer and why?
 Elaborate on how this research matters in terms of science, technology and/or society [5]

 - **Research background**: What previous work is related to this project and what can we learn from it?
-Do not just cite papers but anything relevant and reflect about the cited contributions on your text [5]
+Do not just cite papers but highlight what's relevant to your work.
+Reflect about the cited contributions on your text [5]

 - **Data**: Describe your data sources including descriptive statistics and plots.
 Carefully document all references to data sources.
 [10]